Last updated on September 26, 2022

-“Customer experience” could be undoubtedly named as one of the buzz-word terms of 2019.
+“Customer experience” could be undoubtedly named one of the buzzword terms of this decade.
 And I am absolutely certain that this trend will continue.
-Whether you’re working in a business-to-consumer (B2C) or a business-to-business (B2B) company, you should start paying attention to the way you create customer experiences immediately, if you haven’t done so already.
+Whether you’re working in a business-to-consumer (B2C) or a business-to-business (B2B) company, you should start paying attention to the way you create B2C and B2B customer experiences immediately, if you haven’t done so already.

 At least 80% of B2B buyers now expect the same buying experience as B2C customers.
 After all, the business people you’re dealing with at work are the same who are ordering goods from Amazon in their free time.
 B2C customer experiences have set the tone of CX transformation.
 All the people, who receive advanced personalized customer treatment as individual consumers, come to work and… very often experience the same old “traditional” system that has always been there.
 Instead of an online catalog, they have to download a pdf or even order a paper brochure.
 Instead of an option to “order in three clicks”, they have to call.
 Does this sound familiar?

 What does that mean to you?

 SO, WHAT IS ACTUALLY HAPPENING TO B2B CUSTOMER EXPERIENCES?

 Previously, many B2B companies simply ignored customer experience management completely.
-In 2015, only 3% of B2B companies prioritised customer experience as an integral part of company culture.
+In 2015, only 3% of B2B companies prioritized customer experience as an integral part of company culture.

 LUCKILY, THINGS HAVE CHANGED.

 This year, Forrester predicts that B2B firms will move away from “just selling” and will instead focus on customer experience management.
 For a growing number of B2B companies, the pathway to growth will be through CEM.

 Many B2C CX practices have become universal.
 “Digital” has become a standard not only for B2C customer interactions but also for B2B customer experiences.
 As have omnichannel communications and personalization.

 Now, at least 89% of companies expect to compete mostly on the basis of customer experience, versus 36% in 2012.
 Customer Experience is the new black!

 So, what are the trends within B2B customer experience management in 2019?